Biblins Youth Campsite – Terms and Condition

 We are aware that accidents do happen and, inevitably, Biblins campsite fixtures, fittings and equipment will suffer unintentional damage at the hands of campers.
 All damages should be reported to the on-site warden, so that they may be rectified as soon as possible.

 Groups are welcome to have open fires in the pits and stoves provided.
 Fire wood is available alongside the warden’s cabin.
-Please be responsible and only take what you need, returning any wood that you do not burn.
+Please only take what you need and return any wood that you do not burn.
 For all bookings made at the new 2019 prices, the cost of firewood is included with the basic £5 camping fee and no additional charges will be made.

 Please do not forage for wood in the surrounding forest and DO NOT attempt to light any fires within the woods.
 The forest is a SSSI and needs to be protected.

 The Biblins canoe launch is available for use by prior arrangement.
 All groups using the canoe launch should be under the supervision of a qualified instructor.
-If you need local recommendations of centre staff are more than willing to advise.
+If you need local recommendations for activity providers, please see the Biblins Web Site.

-Climbing on the crag behind the eastern toilet block, may be booked by any groups camping on site.
+The climbing crag, behind the eastern toilet block, may be booked by any groups camping on site.
 It is a first-come, first served facility, although we do encourage groups to share where possible.
-All groups must be accompanied by a qualified instructor who must make their own assessment as to the safety of the crag and suitability for the group using it.
+All groups must be accompanied by a qualified instructor, who must make their own assessment as to the safety of the crag and suitability for the group using it.

 Access to the site